shakfu/py2max/docs/restructured.md

 ## Overview

-The py2max package has been reorganized from a flat module structure (22 Python files) into logical subpackages while maintaining 100% backward compatibility.
+The py2max package has been reorganized from a flat module structure (22 Python files) into logical subpackages.
 All 418 tests pass after the restructuring.

 ## New Package Structure